menandmice/micetro_docs/guides/user-manual/soap_api.rst

 .. meta::
-   :description: The introduction to the SOAP API in Micetro by Men&Mice
+   :description: The introduction to the SOAP API in Micetro
    :keywords: SOAP API, Micetro

 .. _soap-api: